FEDERATION

 DIVISIONS

-The division of the shield symbolizes the dual worlds Hawaiians must live in as de facto American citizens and subjects of an independent, occupied State.
-The wave-shaped crests embody the ocean — which connects, rather than divides — our Nation-State.
-The waves intertwined represents the balance one must find to exist soundly under occupation.
+The division of the shield symbolizes the dual worlds Hawaiians must live in as de facto American citizens and subjects of an Independent State.
+The wave-shaped crests embody the ocean which connects, rather than divides our islands.
+The waves intertwined represent the balance one must find to exist soundly in dual realities.

 BALL/STAR